mtycholaz/pcff/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

-## Generate an application

-Run `ng g @nrwl/angular:app my-app` to generate an application.

-> You can use any of the plugins above to generate applications as well.

-When using Nx, you can create multiple applications and libraries in the same workspace.

-## Generate a library

-Run `ng g @nrwl/angular:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

-Libraries are shareable across libraries and applications.
-They can be imported from `@pcff/mylib`.

-## Development server

-Run `ng serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng g component my-component --project=my-app` to generate a new component.

-## Build

-Run `ng build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).

-Run `nx affected:test` to execute the unit tests affected by a change.

-## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

 ## Understand your workspace

 Run `nx graph` to see a diagram of the dependencies of your projects.